-Though there’s very little scientific evidence that following an alkaline diet will directly affect your health, foods that are high on the alkaline scale just so happen to have been shown to help with everything from regulating weight to boosting immunity to helping combat inflammation to increasing lifespan, whereas when our bodies become too acidic, we’re more likely to carry extra weight, have skin issues, and be at risk for numerous inflammation-induced illnesses.
+Though there’s very little scientific evidence that following an alkaline diet will directly affect your health, foods that are high on the alkaline scale just so happen to have been shown to help with everything from regulating weight to boosting immunity to helping combat inflammation to increase lifespan, whereas when our bodies become too acidic, we’re more likely to carry extra weight, have skin issues and be at risk for numerous inflammation-induced illnesses.

 4. Make turmeric your friend.